|

 Tortillas

 I just picked up a package of organic tortillas to use.
 I just heated them in a cast iron pan until each side got a bit blistery.
 Use corn tortillas for a gluten free option.
 If you do eat this meal as a "wrap", I suggest heating up a cast iron pan over medium heat, and grilling each side of the fajita, starting seam side down.
-It helps to get the vegan cheese melty, and the grilled tortilla makes for a much more satisfying fajita experience.
-Pickled Jalapenos I actually really love using these in this recipe, they add heat, but also, I find them to have great flavour.
+Pickled Jalapenos I always want pickled Jalapenos when I make this dish, they add heat, but also, I find they add great flavour.
 You should be able to find jars of them in most grocery stores.
-I find them to be an important component in this dish, but if you aren't a fan of heat you could leave them out.
-(I don't find them too spicy when I'm mixing bits of them in with other bites.)
-I just one or two into each bowl or wrap. |
+If you aren't a fan of heat you could leave them out.
+I often mince a single pickled jalapeno slice from the jar, and sprinkle it all over my bowl.
+Like I said they are spicy!
+But this way it's just a bit with every bite. |

-May 2024
+May 2026

 |